Backlinks are an Important SEO Tool

 Directory Links: If you have a brick and mortar business or you are offering services locally, make sure you enlist your website on local directories.
 You’ll be at an advantage if you can find directories that specifically have business listings in your niche, which will do wonders for your SEO rankings.
 It also helps businesses who offer services nationwide; you’ll just have to find appropriate directories to list in.

 Forums: Though this method is moderately time-consuming, it helps expand your link profile.
 You’ll have to find forums in your niche, and then look for questions people are asking about services that you offer.
 If you do it right by answering queries and sharing content of your website that is useful, you can establish yourself as an expert in your field.

 Be mindful of the rules of the forum, as some forums do not allow posting links to your website.
 Some might require the moderator or admin’s permission before doing so.

-Shareable Content: Similar to guest posts, if you create content that is visual and either makes a complex topic simple or is educational, it’s more likely to get shared.
-Infographics, slides and Youtube videos are perfect to create content of this sort.
-If you make this content free to use if you’re given the credit, you will earn backlinks every time your content is shared.
+Shareable, Quality Content: Similar to guest posts, if you create content that is visual and either makes a complex topic simple or is educational, it’s more likely to get shared on social media.
+Infographics, slides and YouTube videos are perfect for creating content of this sort.
+If you make this content free to use, you will earn quality backlinks every time your content is shared and you are credited.

-- Informational: Similar to a dictionary, it leads to pages with more information on related or linked words.
+- Informational: Similar to a dictionary, it leads to quality websites with more information on related or linked words.

 - Definitional: These links provide detailed definition of linked words.

-- Referential: Shareable content that links to your website.
+- Referential: Shareable content that links to your webpage.